 Similarly, the Panel's Knowledge impact aims to reduce transaction costs for investors because they will have better access to information.
-By giving an increased focus to information for shareholders being clear, concise and effective, the Panel aims to help retail and non-expert investors to more readily understand the information that is provided to them.
+By ensuring that information for shareholders meets the appropriate requirements and is provided in a clear, concise and effective manner, the Panel aims to help all investors, including retail and non-expert investors, to readily understand the information that is provided to them.